mukhtar-github/react-advanced/README.md

 ### React Router - URL Params and Placeholder

 So let's cover how we can deal with a list.
 In our case, we have the list of people.
 We'll setup a placeholder where we can imaging that this is a list of blog post, or list of products, just some kind of list of items.
-So that once we click on that specific item, we'll go directly to the item's page.
+And then, once we click on that one specific item, we'll go to that placeholder's page.
+So essencially, we don't have to create four different pages for each of our item in people's list.
+We'll just create one placeholder, regardless of how many pages the list may be.

+We'll setup a Route in the index.js file above the Error Route.
+And this Route's path is going to have a URL Parameter '/:id', the beginning path can be that of Home '/', or People '/people/:id' or any prefered path to begin with, then followed by the id, name or whatever.
+And then instead, we don't place our component inside the Route this time, we set the children prop, and then setup which component we'll want to display.
+In this case we setup the Person component to be our placeholder.